Create a map

-- Use the Type Tool to add the following title: Census Blocks in Manhattan Where Demand Exceeds Supply for Electronics Stores.
+- Use the Type Tool to add the following title: Block groups in Manhattan where demand exceeds supply for electronics stores.

 - Use the Selection Tool and Properties tab to rearrange, realign, or resize the title and title rectangle as you want.

 Your map is now complete.